Lady Eleanor Holles School

 The Lady Eleanor Holles School Scholarships and bursaries available – Yes

-The Lady Eleanor Holles School 11 Plus Exam – English, mathematics, non-verbal reasoning and verbal reasoning
+The Lady Eleanor Holles School 11 Plus Exam Format – ISEB Common Pretest for stage 1.
+This includes:

 The Lady Eleanor Holles School – Overview